suziexi/frameblends.github.io/README.md

 ### Blog Report 10
 #### Monday
 - Do a sample evaluation on the output of frame embedding method
+- Finalize code for the different implementation methods during the last few days

+#### Tuesday
+- Finalize the frame embedding method coding
+- Run finished code on HPC
+- Analyze output files
+- Prepare for the Wed meeting